A patient and family advisor is someone who:

-- A Patient or Family Advisor is a person who has had a recent experience (generally within 2 years) of being a patient or the family member of a patient at Sault Area Hospital
+- Has had a recent experience (generally within 2 years) of being a patient or the family member of a patient at Sault Area Hospital.

-- These past interactions with the health care system have created the desire to represent the voice of future patients and family members to have improved patient experiences.
+- Has the desire to represent the voice of future patients and family members to have improved experiences obtaining health services.

-- Advisors bring forward ideas on how to improve health care from “quick wins” to partnering on major hospital projects
+- Brings forward ideas on how to improve health care from “quick wins” to partnering on major hospital projects.

-Patient and Family Advisors are known to play a role in helping hospitals to become more patient and family-centred.
-Patients and families partnering with hospital staff members and leaders shape decisions and influence change improving the overall patient and family experience.
+Patient and Family Advisors have the unique opportunity of helping hospitals to become more patient and family-centred.
+As an advisor, you will have the opportunity share your stories, perspectives and experiences to advise on issues and decisions.
+By partnering with the hospital team, you will have the unique opportunity to shape decisions and influence change, ultimately improve the overall patient and family experience.

 Additional Benefits Include: